How to Become an Aircraft Dispatcher

 - Cancelling or delaying flights when necessary

-To apply for an FAA Aircraft Dispatcher Certification, you must be at least 23 years old and be able to read, speak, write and understand English.
+To apply for an FAA Aircraft Dispatcher Certification, you must be at least 23 years old and be able to read, speak and write English.

 Dispatcher candidates must accrue 200 hours of training on specific topics.
 Then, students must pass a written knowledge test, a practical flight planning test, and an oral exam.